-It doesn’t matter where you are in the world, culture is interesting; and it’s important that we all appreciate the different cultures and traditions around the world.
+It doesn’t matter where you are in the world, culture is interesting, and it’s important that we all appreciate the different cultures and traditions around the world.
 My Canadian hometown is bursting with multiple cultures.

-Here are some free or inexpensive ways that you can bring some culture into your own home and entice each of the five senses.
+Here are some free or inexpensive ways to bring some culture into your home and entice each of the five senses.
 Listen to music from different cultures.
 It can be traditional music, pop music, or children’s music.

 Ask friends for referrals to get you started, or browse through your library or the Internet for free resources.
-There are so many different genres of music these days, you are sure to find something that everyone will enjoy.
+There are so many different genres of music these days you are sure to find something that everyone will enjoy.

-See little glimpses of cultures around the world by joining www.postcrossing.com and receive postcards from around the world.
+See little glimpses of cultures around the world by joining www.postcrossing.com and receiving postcards from around the world.
 You never know what will end up in your post box!

 Why not try a new recipe each month?
 It’s a great way to get your children involved and interested in new tastes, flavors, textures, and aromas.
 Helping in the kitchen can involve math, fine motor skills, science, and patience.

-Touch clothing, toys, artifacts.
+Touch clothing, toys, and artifacts.
 Some museums and art galleries have exhibits you can touch or try on.
 Feel the soft wood carvings of hand-carved art or instruments.

 Smell the aromas.
-Attend or take part in a cultural festival to smell the smells of the world; spices, perfumes, incense, food.
+Attend or take part in a cultural festival to smell the smells of the world; spices, perfumes, incense, and food.
 It all comes together here.